freeDSP/freeDSP-INFINITAS/DOCUMENTATION/README.md

-Documentation can be found as Google Doc at https://docs.google.com/document/d/1jxKOcB1Af_6xawysrgFLgatrspSJ-aYZdDhTxlWoG2I
+The Getting Started can be found as Google Doc at https://docs.google.com/document/d/1jxKOcB1Af_6xawysrgFLgatrspSJ-aYZdDhTxlWoG2I